-Promote California Central Coast railroad heritage through community participation, education, and historic preservation.
+Promote California Central Coast railroad heritage through community participation, education, historic preservation, and equipment operation.

 Purpose of this Plan

 This plan has been adopted to guide the Museum's decisions and actions so they fit within a clear and consistent vision.
 "Development" refers to things such as additions and changes to site arrangement and facilities, acquisitions, restorations, and new displays.
 "Operations" refers to topics such as public days and hours, admissions, memberships, special events, trips, docents, publications, web presence, and finance.